Anemia in Children

 on the area, and put on a bandage.

-Depending on the results of the
+Depending on the blood test

 done by taking a small amount of bone marrow fluid (aspiration) or solid bone marrow